-535 First, an overview of the tracks is presented for all selected genesis regions.
-Figure 10 shows the tracks and lysis points for the six regions selected in DJF.
-In all regions, PV cutoffs tend to travel eastward.
-Most PV cutoffs forming over California move across the Rocky Mountains, where some tracks already end (Fig. 10a), consistent with the lysis maximum there in Fig. 5a.
-However, many continue to move northeastward over the southern and eastern US, and some even travel far into the North Atlantic.
-PV cutoffs forming over the Nordic Seas often remain in this area or move towards Northern Europe, but some even propagate into the Mediterranean, towards the North Pole, or across Russia (Fig. 10b), PV cutoffs with genesis over the western 540 Mediterranean first travel southeastward across the Mediterranean and then tend to move on a more eastward or northeastward path over eastern Europe and the Middle East, where many tracks end (Fig. 10c).
-The tracks with genesis over the eastern South Pacific and over South Africa are strikingly similar (Fig. 10d,e): they lead southeastward across the southern tips of South America and South Africa, where many tracks end over land, and some cutoffs travel further into the South Atlantic and the South Pacific, respectively.
+northeastward over the southern and eastern United States, and some even travel far into the North Atlantic.
+PV cutoffs forming over the Nordic Seas often remain in this area or move towards northern Europe, but some even propagate into the Mediterranean, towards the North Pole, or across Russia (Fig. 10b).
+PV cutoffs with genesis over the western Mediterranean first travel southeastward across the Mediterranean and then tend to move on a more eastward or northeastward path over eastern Europe and the Middle East, where many tracks end (Fig. 10c).
+The tracks with genesis over the eastern South Pacific and over South Africa are strikingly similar (Fig. 10d and e): they lead southeastward across the southern tips of South America and South Africa, where many tracks end over land, and some cutoffs travel further into the South Atlantic and the South Pacific, respectively.
 However, PV cutoffs over South Africa travel on average about 400 km farther.
-PV cutoffs 545 forming close to Antarctica travel relatively zonally eastward and a few almost fully around Antarctica (Fig. 10f).
+PV cutoffs forming close to Antarctica travel relatively zonally eastward and a few almost fully around Antarctica (Fig. 10f).
 In each of the regions one particular PV cutoff type dominates but to differing extents.
-For example, over the Nordic Seas and the Antarctic Ocean, Type III is most frequent.
-However, while it strongly dominates over the Antarctic Ocean (almost 90% of the cases), Type II is also frequent over the Nordic Seas (only 70% of Type III).
-The average spherical distance between genesis and lysis 550 ranges between 1860 and 2353 km and is therefore well within the interquartile range of all types shown in Fig. 9b.
+For example, over the Nordic Seas and the Antarctic Ocean, Type III (poleward of jet) is most frequent.
+However, while it strongly dominates over the Antarctic Ocean (almost 90% of the cases), Type II (between jets) is also frequent over the Nordic Seas (only 70% of Type III).
+The average spherical distance between genesis and lysis ranges between 1860 and 2353 km and is therefore well within the interquartile range of all types shown in Fig. 9b.

 In JJA (Fig. 11), PV cutoffs also travel eastward on average in all selected regions except the ones forming over the central subtropical North Atlantic (Fig. 11a).
 There, they tend to move along a northeastward tilted band in either direction or remain stationary (many end their life cycle in the genesis box).
-In all regions except Australia, most PV cutoffs do not travel very far and most of them end their life cycles within or slightly outside of the genesis box (Fig. 11a-e).
-The average travel distance of cutoffs from the northern hemispheric genesis regions ranges from 1277 to 1557 km, which is near the lower quartiles of or the Antarctic Ocean (Fig. 11f).
+In all regions except Australia, most PV cutoffs do not travel very far, and most of them end their life cycles within or slightly outside of the genesis box (Fig. 11a-e).
+The average travel distance of cutoffs from the northern hemispheric genesis regions ranges from 1277 to 1557 km, which is near the lower quartiles of the distributions of all cutoffs of the three types (Fig. 9b).
+This is consistent with the generally lower zonal wind speed in Northern Hemisphere summer compared to the other seasons.
+On the contrary, cutoffs with genesis southwest of Australia are very mobile with many of them moving out of the genesis box across southeastern Australia and some far into the South Pacific or the Antarctic Ocean (Fig. 11f).

-560 4.2 Vertical evolution and half lifes
+4.2 Vertical evolution and half lives

 Further differences and similarities of the life cycles of PV cutoffs forming in the selected regions appear in composites of their vertical evolution.
 Figure 12 shows, for each of the six genesis regions selected in DJF, the frequency of PV cutoffs on all considered isentropic levels during their life cycle.
-First, it becomes obvious that the isentrope with the highest frequency and the distributions of all cutoffs of the three types (Fig. 9b).
-This is consistent with the generally lower zonal wind speed in Northern Hemisphere summer compared to the other seasons.
-On the contrary, cutoffs with genesis southwest of Australia are very mobile with many of them moving out of the genesis box across southeastern Australia and some far into the South Pacific the vertical range of isentropes with PV cutoffs vary substantially between regions.
-For example, PV cutoffs over California can be found at levels from 290 K up to 340 K (Fig. 12a), whereas over the Mediterranean they are restricted to levels below 330 K (Fig. 12c), even if the level with the highest frequency is similar (around 310 K in both regions).
-PV cutoffs close to Antarctica occur preferably between 295-315 K (Fig. 12f), whereas PV cutoffs forming over the eastern South Pacific and South Africa occur from 305 K up to 345 K (Figs. 12d,e).
-This of course reflects to some extent the differences between the cutoff types (Fig. 9f).
-But the differences between regions where the same cutoff type dominates (e.g., Calfornia and Mediterranean) show that specific regional aspects are important, too.
+First, it becomes obvious that the isentrope with the highest frequency and the vertical range of isentropes with PV cutoffs vary substantially between regions.
+For example, PV cutoffs over California can be found at levels from 290 up to 340 K (Fig. 12a), whereas over the Mediterranean they are restricted to levels below 330 K (Fig. 12c), even if the level with the highest frequency is similar (around 310 K in